top of page

 "The nature of this memorandum of understanding shall be construed as being analogous to a lease in that a part of the consideration for the District's selling the subject property for less than fair market value is the District's right to use the subject property facilities without cost as more particularly set forth below; and conversely, a part of the consideration the City is giving to the District, is allowing the District use of the facilities at the subject property as more particularly set forth below."

-(6) At the School Board meeting of June 13, 1977 School Board members accept the MOU and send The Resolution of Intention to Sell and Prescribing the Terms Thereof, a description of the property AND the Memorandum of Understanding (MOU) to the City of Hermosa Beach.
+(6) HBCSD School board members accepted the MOU on June 13, 1977 from the District and City Land Use Committee.
+They then sent The Resolution of Intention to Sell and Prescribing the Terms Thereof (Exhibit G), a description of the property, AND the Memorandum of Understanding (MOU) to the City of Hermosa Beach.

-(7) The MOU, Article 4 specifies district use of classrooms, office, and storage space at the Community Center when district enrollment exceeds 1,266 students.
+(7) The MOU, Article 4, specified district use of classrooms, office, and storage space at the Community Center when district enrollment exceeds 1,266 students.
 There is NO expiration to this provision.

 (8) The tradeoff for the city agreeing to the leasing provision contained in the MOU was that HBCSD was selling Pier Avenue School to the city for 40% below fair market value.